gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 ## In scope/out of scope

-It is important to note that the EUDR
+It is important to note that the EUDR specifies a number of responsibilities for companies importing the mentioned commodities into the EU market, most notably (no claim to completeness):

+1. Ensure that products are not placed on the market or exported unless they are deforestation-free, produced in accordance with relevant legislation, and covered by a due diligence statement.
+(EU 2023, §3)
+2. Make available a due diligence statement to the competent authorities while keeping a record of these statements for five years (EU 2023, §4.1 and §4.2)

 This document

 In scope is